fenbf/cpp17features/readme.md

 int x{foo}; // direct-initialization
 ```

-and for direct initialization, new rules are:
+And for the direct initialization, new rules are:

-For direct list-initialization:

 * For a braced-init-list with only a single element, auto deduction will deduce from that entry;
 * For a braced-init-list with more than one element, auto deduction will be ill-formed.